bla-ce/herve/README.md

 Check out the examples, then hope that one day, documentation will magically appear. 🪄

+Take a look at the models one, I'm proud of this one even though it's still under development.

+If you have any feature ideas, feel free to create issues on GitHub.

 > [!WARNING]
 > This library is intended for educational purposes only and is not yet ready for production use.